 - It clarifies that a liability is non-current if an entity has a right (instead of unconditional right as stated before the amendments) to defer settlement of the liability for at least twelve months from the end of the reporting period.
-This right has to be existed at the end of the reporting period, regardless of whether the lender tests for compliance at that date or at a later date; - Any expectations about events after the end of the reporting period do not impact the assessment made at the end of the reporting period as to the classification of the liability; and
+This right has to be existed at the end of the reporting period, regardless of whether the lender tests for compliance at the date or at a later date; - Any expectations about events after the reporting period do not impact the assessment made at the end of the reporting period as to the classification of the liability; and - "Settlements" are newly defined as a transfer to the counterparty that results in the extinguishment of the liability.
+The transfer could be of cash, other economic resources (e.g. goods or services), or entity's own equity instruments.
+Thus, if the counterparty conversion option is classified as liability under HKAS 32 "Financial Instruments: Presentation" ("HKAS 32"), the transfer of equity instruments by exercising the conversion option constitute settlement of liability for the purpose of current or non-current classification of liabilities.
+One exception to the definition is that if the counterparty conversion option is classified as equity in accordance with HKAS 32, the transfer of equity instruments by exercising the conversion option does not constitute settlement of liability and would be disregarded when determining whether the liability is current or non-current.